sjkelleyjr/Deadlock/chapters/chapter_13.md

 Vincent shook his head.
 "Not at all.
 These processes are designed to accelerate our work, not slow it down.
 Think of it like upgrading from a bicycle to a motorcycle—you're still moving forward, but now you're moving much faster."

-The Q&A session continued for another hour, with employees asking questions that Vincent answered with increasing enthusiasm.
-By the end, he felt that the town hall had been a success.
-The employees seemed engaged and excited about the future.

 Vincent left the office at 7 PM.
 The parking garage was mostly empty.

-He drove home listening to a podcast about leadership strategies.
+He drove home in his Tesla Model S, listening to a podcast about leadership strategies.
 The host was talking about the importance of vision and execution.
+The leather seats were still warm from the sun.

-At home, he poured himself a drink and checked his email.
+At his modern glass-and-steel house in the hills, he poured himself a glass of twenty-year-old scotch and checked his email.
 Three new messages about the Triple-A Framework implementation.